-A lot of other sensor companies use the Rinn XCP-DS Fit positioners, which are one-size fits all.
-They’ve got a rubber band and they stretch so you can use them for a size 1 or a size 2, but the problem is that the rubber bands are radio-opaque.
-They show up in the X-rays, especially on anterior shots, because there’s less radiation needed for these shots, and the lower the radiation, the more the rubber bands stand-out.
+A lot of other sensor companies use the Rinn XCP-DS Fit positioners, which are one-size-fits-all.
+They’ve got a rubber band and they stretch so you can use them for a size 1 or a size 2.
+But the problem is that the rubber bands are radio-opaque.
+They show up in the X-rays, especially on anterior shots.
+Because there’s less radiation needed for these shots, and the lower the radiation, the more the rubber bands stand out.

 With horizontal shots, the Rinn positioners and many other positioner systems, hold onto the sensor by the ends (long ways) of the sensor.
-So the side that is going into the patient’s mouth, the bite block, is hitting them inside of their mouth.
-You’ve got this thick, square piece of plastic that’s going up against the patient’s mouth, that is three times thicker than our sensor.
+So the side that is going into the patient’s mouth, the bite block, is hitting the inside of their mouth.
+You’ve got this thick, square piece of plastic that’s going up against the patient’s mouth, which is three times thicker than our sensor.
 That’s a big deal, and it hurts.